 How It Works

-Below I’ve outlined an exercise that you can use to involve teams in talent management along with what you need to have in place before you get started.
-So, without further ado, here’s how it works:
+Below I’ve outlined an exercise that you can run with your team, and preparations to have in place before you get started.

 - A reasonably well-defined team mission and purpose.
 Have the PO prepare a few slides on this in advance to present at the beginning of the session.
 Show how team vision and goals fit together with the company’s vision and goals.